RedKlouds/BackPropagationMultiLayerANN/README.md

-below are some resulting benchmarks to understand the networks behavior graphically alpha .005 with 3 input patterns, over 400 epoachs
+below are some resulting benchmarks to understand the networks behavior graphically\n alpha .005 with 3 input patterns, over 400 epoachs\n
 ![.005](https://image.ibb.co/jrYSJR/005_alpha_3_patterns_perf.png)
 gradient decent, is essentially what we are computing when we take the derivative of the transfer function per layer